 The Five Behaviors of a Cohesive Team helps both team members and leaders understand how they can work together to build a more effective team and achieve sustainable results.
 The facilitated sessions enable teams to comprehend where they fall within five distinct behaviors of teamwork: Trust, Conflict, Commitment, Accountability, and Results.
-In addition, The Five Behaviors helps participants engage in productive conversations to develop within these five competency areas.
+The Five Behaviors assessment includes the Everything DiSC[®] behavioral assessment, which establishes a neutral language that helps participants engage in productive conversations to develop within these five competency areas.